ananyakpr/Ed-Tech-Platform/README.md

 ***
 ## Features

 * User Authentication: Study Notion provides secure user registration and authentication using JWT (JSON Web Tokens).
-Users can sign up, log in, and manage their profiles with ease.
+Users can easily sign up, log in, and manage their profiles.

 * Courses and Lessons: Instructors can create and edit created courses.
 Students can enroll in courses, access course materials, and track their progress.
 * Progress Tracking: Study Notion allows students to track their progress in enrolled courses.
 They can view completed lessons, scores on quizzes and